Minesoft’s Moira Sivills On IP Stratgey

 The new paradigm of open and collaborative innovation challenges the traditional practices of IP ownership and is gaining popularity in many corporations.
 Knowledge-sharing without the monopolistic barriers enables external sources of innovation and external commercialisation strategies, leading to accelerated innovation cycles.
 A prime example of this is Tesla – electric car manufacturer.
 By removing their patent barrier and welcoming competitors, Tesla increased the size of the electric car market.
 As a result, Tesla increased their own total market share and aided the sustainability transition.

 However, cases like Plumpy’Nut, an easy-to-administer outpatient treatment, provide rationale for using a closed patent strategy.
 This simple, unique innovation fights the pressing societal challenge of hunger and is protected through patents.
-IP ownership is particularly important for small innovative firms in the early stages, especially in developing regions where they are more vulnerable to exploitation.
+IP strategy and ownership is particularly important for small innovative firms in the early stages, especially in developing regions where they are more vulnerable to explHoitation.

 Overall, there are several factors to consider when opting for an open or closed patent strategy: the complexity of the invention, amount of competition, size of industry and investor motivations.
 The priority for decision-makers now is to discover the optimum strategy to maximise IP value and build a sustainable future.